Luke Lee

-Luke Lee Wen Loong (born December 16, 1991) is a Singaporean actor and lawyer, best known for his role as Sergeant Heng in Jack Neo's army movies Ah Boys to Men and Ah Boys to Men 2.
-He has also appeared in Hong Kong-Singapore horror film A Fantastic Ghost Wedding.
-Notable roles include appearing in MediaCorp Channel 5's Tanglin, HBO (Asia)'s Serangoon Road as well as BBC's Insatiable Teens.
+Luke Lee Wen Loong (born December 16, 1991) is a Singaporean actor and lawyer, best known for his co-starring role as Sergeant Heng in Jack Neo's army movies Ah Boys to Men and Ah Boys to Men 2.
+He has also appeared in the Hong Kong-Singapore horror film A Fantastic Ghost Wedding.
+Other notable appearances include MediaCorp Channel 5's Tanglin, HBO (Asia)'s Serangoon Road and BBC's Insatiable Teens.